Stefan4D/weather-dashboard/README.md

 - Revisited using Bootstrap components and utility classes including the built-in grid system
 - Practiced using some JSDoc notation for commenting my JavaScript code, which I found very similar to NatSpec with Solidity
+- I learned that storing Sets in localStorage doesn't work so need to convert to an array first and then convert back

 ## Resources used